mariocpinto/0011_MOOC_Introduction_to_Python_for_Data_Science/Course_Notes.md

 #### Concluding Remarks:

 This course is quite light in terms of course load and assignments.
-The coverage of topics is at the introductory level and is intended to give a feel for the area.
+The coverage of topics is at the introductory level and is intended to give a flavour of the topic.
 A good mix of videos and exercises ensures that you practice everything you learn.
 This course is good as a first introduction to python for data science.